Space Delta 8

-Space Delta 8 (DEL 8) is the United States Space Force unit responsible for satellite communications and position, navigation, and timing.
-The Delta operates, among other constellations, the Global Positioning System for both military and civilian users.
+Mission Delta 8 (MD 8) is the United States Space Force unit responsible for military satellite communications and operates a variety of satellite constellation.
 It is headquartered at Schriever Space Force Base, Colorado.

 History

 Before the founding of an independent Space Force, the Air Force Space Command's (AFSPC) 50th Operations Group (50 OG), part of the 50th Space Wing, performed the satellite communications and position, navigation, and timing missions.
 As part of the reorganization in the stand-up of Space Force, 50 OG was inactivated and DEL 8 was activated on 24 July 2020.
 On 8 February 2022, the 50th Operations Support Squadron was inactivated and the 8th Combat Training Squadron was activated.

-In September 2021, the Space Force publicly identified Army and Navy SATCOM units that would transfer to DEL 8.
+In September 2021, the Space Force publicly identified Army and Navy satellite communications units that would transfer to the new Delta.
 On 6 June 2022, the Naval Satellite Operations Center transferred as the 10th Space Operations Squadron, followed on 29 June 2022 by the Army's 53rd Signal Battalion, which became the 53rd Space Operations Squadron.

 On 7 July 2022, Colonel David Pheasant, a former Army officer who had once commanded the 53rd Signal Battalion, took command of DEL 8, becoming the first inter-service transfer officer to command a Space Force Delta.

+In 2023, the 2nd Space Operations Squadron was transferred to the Positioning, Navigation, and Timing Integrated Mission Delta (Provisional) with the transfer of the position, navigation, and timing mission set into the new unit.

 Structure

-DEL 8 comprises five squadrons, two of which have non-Air Force lineages (10 SOPS Navy; 53 SOPS Army):
+DEL 8 is composed of four squadrons.